-- 1. Select the record you want to categorize. - 2.
-In Address Book only: Tap Edit. - 3.
+- 1. Select the record you want to categorize. - In Address Book only: Tap Edit.
+In Note Pad only: Tap the Menu icon , and then tap Options. - 3.
 Tap Details. - 4.
 Tap the Category pick list to display the list of available categories.